Ceramic Dictionary

 g) The base position for enlarging the opening.
 Open it leaving the clay base between 1 to 2 cm, depending on the size.

-h) The way to open outwards is to combine the turning of the wheel with the movements of the hands.
+h) The way to open outwards is to combine turning the wheel with the movements of the hands.

 i) Opening bowls horizontally by pressing steadily upwards and outwards at the same time.